borjajimnz/text-input-autocomplete/README.md

     });
 ```

-Or if you want to use the native datalist with a customized ID.
+Or if you want to use the native datalist with a custom ID.

 ```php
 use Borjajimnz\TextInputAutocomplete\Forms\Components\AutoComplete;